-Mary Katherine Horony also known as Big Nose Kate was the was the girlfriend of Doc Holiday and it was rumoured that she ran a bordello in Tombstone but there is no evidence to support this but there is a Saloon in Tombstone named ‘Big Nose Kate’
+Mary Katherine Horony also known as Big Nose Kate was the was the girlfriend of Doc Holiday.
+The rumour is that she ran a bordello in Tombstone.
+But there is no evidence to support this although there is a Saloon in Tombstone named ‘Big Nose Kate’

-We went into Big Nose Kate’s Saloon where we had a bite to eat and something to drink and while we were there a woman country and western singer played the guitar and sang.
+We went into Big Nose Kate’s Saloon where we had a bite to eat and something to drink.
+It is very much in the style of a saloon in a typical cowboy film.
+While we were there a woman country and western singer played the guitar and sang.

 The singer had a very nice voice and it was a very pleasant atmosphere to sit in and it felt like a Saloon bar.

-The Saloon itself and the staff all worked hard to keep the feel of a wild west Saloon but of course the tourists like us made it hard for this illusion to be kept up.
+The Saloon itself and the staff all worked hard to keep the feel of a wild west Saloon.
+But of course the tourists like us dotted about the place made it hard to keep this illusion up.